 Servo motors are great fun when you want to easily interface a geared motor with a micro controller.
 However, sometimes, you want a nice little geared motor and don't want to be bothered with control circuitry to drive it.
 At times like this, it is good to know how to remove the controller from inside the servo motor and convert it to direct drive.
-Follows are instructions for easily removing the control circuit from a servo motor.
+Follows are instructions for easily removing the control circuit from a continuous rotation servo motor.

 Step 1: Open It Up

 Open up the servo by removing the 4 screws fastening it closed.

 Once the screws are removed, pry apart the back panel of the motor.
 You may be tempted to split it in the middle, as this will seem like the natural place to open it up.
 However, if you split it into two parts as such, it will spill out all the gears and be a mild pain in the neck to put back together.